 Landing pages are a great example of purpose influencing design.
 Many designers recommend removing the site navigation from landing pages for things like a free trial or eBook download.
 The purpose of those pages is to collect users' information.
 You don't want the visitor to start clicking around and reading the history section on your About Us page.
 Placing a form above the fold and eliminating the navigation are just two ways to design around the page's purpose.

-It's a fact: faster stores sell more
+It's a fact: beautiful stores sell more

 2. Create a Visual Hierarchy